 IB examinations, whether leading to a full IB diploma or to an IB certificate, often qualify students for advanced standing or course credit at many colleges.
 Every college has its own requirements regarding the exam level, exam score and credit granted.
 Check the college website or contact its admissions office for that college’s specific requirements.
 Additionally, a few colleges provide merit scholarships to IB diploma recipients.

-For a listing of universities that recognize IB programs, visit ib.org.
+For information on recognition of IB programes, visit ib.org.

 Scholarship Search Engines